UW-Madison Administrative Policy

 I. Fly America Act and Open Skies Agreement: In accordance with the Fly America Act of 1974, commercial air travel and movement of cargo on federally funded grants must comply with the requirement that US flag air carriers be used to the maximum extent possible when traveling between the US and a foreign country or between foreign countries.
 The Open Skies Agreement, however, allows for the use of foreign air carriers under certain circumstances.
 All travelers must comply with the Fly America Act unless exceptions in the Open Skies Agreement pertain.

 II.
 Travel Visas.
 Visa fees are payable/reimbursable by the University when required for University business travel.
-Any costs associated with issuing or renewing passports are not payable/reimbursable.
+Fees for issuing or renewing passports are not payable/reimbursable.
 For information about obtaining travel visas and passports for University business, see the UWTravelWIse Passport Services webpage.

 III.
 Additional Documentation Requirements.
 The following documentation requirements are specifically related to international travel: